awslabs/aws-athena-query-federation/athena-docdb/README.md

 ## Performance

-The Athena Redis Connector will attempt to parallelize queries against your Redis instance depending on the type of table you've defined (zset keys vs. prefix keys).
+The Athena DocumentDB Connector does not current support parallel scans but will attempt to push down predicates as part of its DocumentDB queries.